-Why should you be concerned with increasing understanding of health and healthcare services?
-As a major portion of our population ages, we’re struggling to maintain wellness and quality of life for the elderly.
+Why should you be concerned with increasing your understanding of health and healthcare services?
+As a major portion of our population ages, we struggle to maintain wellness and quality of life for the elderly.
 But success for a patient takes a whole team of people working together — from patients and their families to caregivers, clinicians, and other healthcare providers.
 All of these people involved can work together better and more effectively if they all share a solid understanding of the healthcare services needed for the patient.

 Unfortunately, our society doesn’t do a great job of educating patients and even some caregivers, and the responsibility often lies on the shoulders of healthcare professionals.
-But helping your patients to understand their health and the healthcare services you’re offering or recommending to them will improve the likelihood of success, in turn improving the patient’s trust in you and your practice.
+But helping your patients to understand their health and the healthcare services you’re offering or recommending to them will improve the likelihood of success, improving the patient’s trust in you and your practice.

 But creating a broader understanding of health and healthcare services for your patients isn’t easy.
 You’ve spent all your time learning how to care for patients and then building a patient-centric practice; we don’t want to add more work to your plate.
 So this article will show you how to help your patients understand what you’re doing for them and why you’re doing it through training personnel, knowing procedures and how to explain them to patients, and sharing patient data.
 Let’s get started.

 Try introducing each professional and their role as soon as they meet with a patient or caregiver.
 For example, medical assistants do a lot for patients.
 But it would be helpful to explain what that person’s role is and how it will be applied to the specific patient’s needs.
-To make things easy, you could have informational guides created that explain what a medical assistant is or what a lab tech does with their test samples.
-Patients feel more comfortable when they know exactly who is involved in their healthcare and how this person is helping them.
+To make things easy, you could have informational guides that explain what a medical assistant is or what a lab tech does with their test samples.
+Patients feel more comfortable knowing exactly who is involved in their healthcare and how this person is helping them.